rainaeverson/project_one/README.md

 ---
 ## Analysis
 #### No. 1 : How did movies perform based on genre from 2010 to 2020?
-From the complete dataset cleaned by Louis and represented by Adam, the top five genres are as follows:
+##### From the complete dataset cleaned by Louis and represented by Adam, the top five genres are as follows:
   1. History
   2. Music
   3. Documentary
   4. War
   5. Drama

-The five lowest performing genres:
+##### The five lowest performing genres:
   1. Horror
   2. Comedy
   3. Thriller
   4. Action
   5. Fantasy & Foreign
-#### Note: These genres are the "parent" genre of the movie, which we felt would be the best representation of the film's subject matter.
+##### Note: These genres are the "parent" genre of the movie, which we felt would be the best representation of the film's subject matter.
 #### Americans were more interested in learning new things than would likely be hypothesized by the general public!
-Looking to the past and what surrounds us, as we have become more and more detached from the world as it was pre-internet is a delightful discovery.
+Looking to the past and what surrounds us as we have become more and more detached from the world as it was pre-internet is a delightful discovery.
 #### No. 2 : Is there a correlation between the budget for the movie and the rating it recieved?
 Drawing from the plots, the data reveals a low-grade, insignificant pattern.
 The highest budgeted film was rated below a 7, while a very low-budget film sits at a rating of 9, the highest in this dataset.
 While there may be a correlation between budget and rating, it does not consitute causation.
 From this, we can conclude that there are plenty of other factors that contribute to success, such as the writing, organization, actors, director style, etc.
 ##### Final answer: No